Risk-Sensitive Reinforcement Learning via Policy Gradient Search: Convergence analysis in the setting with risk as objective

-Assumption (A1) is a standard requirement in the analysis of policy gradient-type RL algorithms.
-Assumption (A2) is an unbiasedness requirement on the risk measure estimate that is used for dual ascent in \eqref{eq:lambda-ascent}.
-Assumption (A2)-(A2') are unbiasedness requirements on the estimates of the gradient of the objective and risk measure, and are necessary to ensure that the $\theta$-recursion in \eqref{eq:theta_descent_det} is descending in the Lagrangian objective.
-Assumption (A3) requires that the gradient estimates are perfectly unbiased, and also that the variance of the gradient estimates are bounded - standard requirements in the analysis of stochastic gradient schemes.
-The likelihood ratio method, described in Section \ref{sec:lr}, satisfies (A3).
-Assumption (A3') is a relaxed variant of (A3), where the gradient estimates are asymptotically unbiased, i.e., the gradient estimates have a parameter $\delta_n$ which can be used to control the bias-variance tradeoff - lower $\delta_n$ results in lower gradient estimation bias but higher variance, and vice-versa.
-The SPSA technique for gradient estimation, presented in Section \ref{sec:spsa}, as well as the general class of simultaneous perturbation schemes, meet the conditions in (A3').
-For convergence, $\delta_n$ has to vanish asymptotically, but not too fast, as outlined in the second part of (A4').
-Note that the condition requiring bounded variance of the gradient estimates in (A3)/(A3') is satisfied for both likelihood ratio and SPSA-based methods, if the underlying MDP has finite state and action spaces.
+\diff{We now discuss the assumptions.
+Assumption \ref{ass:smooth-policies} imposes a smoothness requirement on the risk measure $G$, when viewed as a function of the policy parameter $\theta$.
+A similar requirement, i.e., the value function $J$ is smooth in $\theta$, holds when the underlying policy parameterization is smooth, i.e., $\mu^\theta$ is a continuously differentiable function of $\theta$.
+While a smooth policy parameterization ensures $J$ is smooth, one cannot infer the same for an abstract risk measure $G$.
+As an example, one could consider the VaR risk measure.
+Hence, the second part of \ref{ass:smooth-policies} explicitly imposes the smoothness condition on $G$, and this condition together with the fact that $J$ is smooth is necessary for the ordinary differential equation (ODE) underlying the $\theta$-recursion to be well-posed.
+Assumption \ref{ass:unbiased-gradG} requires that the risk gradient estimator be unbiased with finite variance, which is a standard assumption in the analysis of stochastic gradient schemes, and is generally satisfied using likelihood ratio-based gradient estimators.
+Assumption \ref{ass:biased-gradG} is a relaxed variant of \ref{ass:unbiased-gradG}, where the gradient estimators may not be unbiased, as in the case of finite-difference estimators that depend on a difference (perturbation) parameter $\delta_n$, which can be used to control the bias-variance tradeoff --- lower $\delta_n$ results in lower gradient estimation bias but higher variance, and vice versa.
+The SPSA approach presented in Section \ref{sec:spsa}, as well as the general class of simultaneous perturbation schemes, meet the conditions in \ref{ass:biased-gradG}.
+For convergence, $\delta_n$ has to vanish asymptotically, but not too fast, as outlined in the second part of \ref{ass:stepsize-onetimescale-variant}.
+The conditions on the step-size sequence $\{\zeta_1(n)\}$ in \ref{ass:stepsize-onetimescale} are standard stochastic approximation requirements (see \ref{ass:stepsize-squaresummable}).
+Assumption \ref{ass:stepsize-onetimescale-variant} is a variant of \ref{ass:stepsize-onetimescale}, and has to be coupled with \ref{ass:biased-gradG}, in the sense that the gradient estimates have a $O(\delta_n^2)$ bias, but $\sum_n \left(\frac{\zeta_2(n)}{\delta_n}\right)^2 < \infty$.
+The latter requirement ensures that the effect of noise in gradient estimation can be (eventually) ignored, while ensuring asymptotic convergence.
+Such a requirement that couples the step-size sequence and finite-difference gradient estimator perturbation sequence arises when a biased gradient estimation scheme such as SPSA is employed.